 It lets you instantly generate a list of unique and nearby transponders (tags).
 You can also view a summary of scan operations to ensure everything is in the right order.

-It comes with ASCII protocol that makes the data reading easy and flexible.
+It comes with the ASCII protocol that makes the data reading easy and flexible.
 You can view the send, receive data of the app, and put in other supporting information.

 #6.
 RFID Tag Finder

 If you want to keep track of tags more conveniently, you should keep “RFID Tag Finder” in mind.
 It’s compatible to work with SGTIN-96, GRAI-96, ASCII, and Hex.
-You can enter target asset identifier manually or scan it from a barcode.
+You can enter the target asset identifier manually or scan it from a barcode.

 Thanks to the responsive audible, signal-strength feedback and advance graphical signal meter, RFID Tag Finder, it helps you quickly access and monitor tags.
 You will also be able to configure Tag Finder to detect when the asset is very nearby.

 Based on your convenience, you can optimize the Tag Finder to suit your needs better.